colin-olito/dioecySA/README.md

 ## Reproducing the manuscript

-The easiest way to reproduce the manuscript is to simply clone the repo, run `createFigs.R`, and then compile the manuscript file `doc/Dioecy-SA-SexChromosomes.tex` using whatever default LaTeX editor/engine you have.
+The easiest way to reproduce the manuscript is to simply clone the repo, run `createFigs.R`, and then compile the manuscript file `doc/dioecySA.tex` using whatever default LaTeX editor/engine you have.

 ## Contact & bug reporting

-Please report any bugs, problems, or issues by opening an issue on the 2LocusPartSelf github [issues page](https://github.com/colin-olito/twoLocusPartSelf/issues).
+Please report any bugs, problems, or issues by opening an issue on the dioecySA github [issues page](https://github.com/colin-olito/dioecySA/issues).
 If you would like to report a bug/issue, and do not have a github account (and don't want to get one), please send a brief email detailing the problem you encountered to colin.olito at monash dot edu.